Geeksfino/actgent/docs/how-it-works.md

 ## Message Flow Overview

 The framework operates on a message-based architecture where all interactions are handled through messages.
+The framework distinguishes between session ownership and message senders:

+### Session Ownership and Message Senders

+1. **Session Owner**
+   - Each session has an owner (typically a user)
+   - Owner is set when creating a session via `createSession(owner, description)`
+   - Represents the entity that initiated and owns the conversation
+   - Used as default sender when no explicit sender is specified

+2. **Message Senders**
+   - Each message has a sender specified in its metadata
+   - Senders can be:
+     - User (typically the session owner)
+     - Assistant (LLM responses)
+     - Agent (tool execution results)
+     - System (system messages)
+   - When sending to LLM, senders are mapped to OpenAI roles:
+     - "agent" and "assistant" → "assistant" role
+     - "system" → "system" role
+     - All others → "user" role

+### Message Flows

 There are two primary message flows:

-### Inbound Messages
+1. **Inbound Messages**
    Messages coming into an agent can originate from:
-1. **User/Application Input**
+   - **User/Application Input**
      - Via `session.chat()` or `createSession()`
      - Messages are wrapped in a Message object with session context
      - Enqueued into PriorityInbox for processing

-2. **LLM Responses**
+   - **LLM Responses**
      - Generated after LLM processes a prompt
      - Classified and handled based on response type
      - May trigger tool executions or direct responses

-### Outbound Messages
+2. **Outbound Messages**
    Messages going out from an agent can be directed to:
    1. **User/Application**
      - Via session conversation handlers
      - Via session event handlers
      - Contains processed results or direct responses

    2. **LLM**
      - Constructed prompts for new inference
      - Tool execution results for further processing
      - Context and history for maintaining conversation flow

 ## Core Components and Their Roles